-The entry into force of the New York Convention
+Entry into force of the New York Convention

-In 2017, Angola took a significant step towards becoming a more arbitration-friendly country by acceding to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
-The process of ratification began with Resolution No.38/2016, published in the Official Gazette on 12 August 2016.
+In 2017, Angola took a significant step towards becoming a more arbitration-friendly country by acceding to the New York Convention.
+The process of ratification began with Resolution No. 38/2016, published in the Official Gazette on 12 August 2016.

-Angola made a reservation to the application of this Convention, stating that, on the basis of reciprocity, it will only apply the Convention in cases where the arbitral awards are rendered in the territory of another state that is both a party to the Convention and a state recognised by Angola.
+Angola made a reservation regarding the application of the Convention, stating that, on the basis of reciprocity, it will only apply the Convention in cases where the arbitral awards are rendered in the territory of another state that is both a party to the Convention and a state recognised by Angola.